Thermonuclear weapon: Comparing implosion mechanisms

 Comparing the three mechanisms proposed, it can be seen that:

 The calculated ablation pressure is one order of magnitude greater than the higher proposed plasma pressures and nearly two orders of magnitude greater than calculated radiation pressure.
 No mechanism to avoid the absorption of energy into the radiation case wall and the secondary tamper has been suggested, making ablation apparently unavoidable.
 The other mechanisms appear to be unneeded.

 United States Department of Defense official declassification reports indicate that foamed plastic materials are or may be used in radiation case liners, and despite the low direct plasma pressure they may be of use in delaying the ablation until energy has distributed evenly and a sufficient fraction has reached the secondary's tamper/pusher.

 Richard Rhodes' book Dark Sun stated that a 1 in layer of plastic foam was fixed to the lead liner of the inside of the Ivy Mike steel casing using copper nails.
 Rhodes quotes several designers of that bomb explaining that the plastic foam layer inside the outer case is to delay ablation and thus recoil of the outer case: if the foam were not there, metal would ablate from the inside of the outer case with a large impulse, causing the casing to recoil outwards rapidly.
 The purpose of the casing is to contain the explosion for as long as possible, allowing as much X-ray ablation of the metallic surface of the secondary stage as possible, so it compresses the secondary efficiently, maximizing the fusion yield.
 Plastic foam has a low density, so causes a smaller impulse when it ablates than metal does.

 Design variations

-A number of possible variations to the weapon design have been proposed:
+Possible variations to the weapon design have been proposed: